 Strength training is a good complement to endurance sports.
 Cyclists and triathletes accept now that it is an important part of training.
-Here we explain how racing cyclists can set up a program of strength training for cyclists and triathletes.
+Here we explain how to set up a program of strength training for cyclists and triathletes.

-General strength training can be achieved with little in the way of aids.
-2PEAK coach Benoit Nave has developed a programme of 18 innovative exercises using a large gymnastic sitting ball, which improves strength, coordination and mobility.
-The programme was made for a group of world class mountain bikers.
-So you’ll be in good company if you follow these exercises.
+You can even do general strength training at home with a few aids.
+2PEAK Coach Benoit Nave has designed a program of 18 innovative exercises using a large seated ball to improve strength, coordination and flexibility.
+The program was developed for world-class mountain bikers.
+So you’ll be in great company when you follow the exercises.

 A requirement for ball training is a large gymnastic ball, which can be bought in most sports shops for around 20 Euros ($25 at present) Here’s how to get the correct diameter for your height: